Stedi/jsonata-rs/README.md

 - Lightweight query and transformation language for JSON data
 - Inspired by the location path semantics of XPath 3.1
 - Sophisticated query expressions with minimal syntax
-- Built in operators and functions for manipulating and combining data
+- Built-in operators and functions for manipulating and combining data
 - Create user-defined functions
 - Format query results into any JSON output structure

-Read the [full documentation](https://docs.jsonata.org/overview.html), and try it out in Stedi's [JSONata Playground](https://www.stedi.com/jsonata/playground).
+Read the [complete documentation](https://docs.jsonata.org/overview.html), and try it out in Stedi's [JSONata Playground](https://www.stedi.com/jsonata/playground).

 ## Getting started

-The API is currently not very ergonomic, as you need to provide a [`bumpalo`](https://github.com/fitzgen/bumpalo) arena for allocating values in.
+The API is not ergonomic, as you must provide a [`bumpalo`](https://github.com/fitzgen/bumpalo) arena.

 First, add the following to your `Cargo.toml`: